OEUG99/Knowledge-Garden/pages/Assembler.md

 - Assemblers are essentially a [Compiler]([]) that translates assembly code into machine code.
 - # Types of Assemblers
 	- **One-pass Assembler** – This type of assembler process the assembly code into machine code all within 1 go.
-	- **Multi-Pass Assembler** –  This type of assembler processes assembly code in multiple passes.
+	- **Multi-Pass Assembler** –  This type of assembler processes assembly code in multiple passes/phases.
-		- During the first pass the following occurs:
-			- Symbol tables and opcode tables are defined
-			-
-	-
+		- **Analysis Phase (Phase 1):** This is the inital phase where the source -
 	-